 DARZALEX® may cause serious reactions, including:

 - Changes in blood tests.
 DARZALEX® can affect the results of blood tests to match your blood type.
 These changes can last for up to 6 months after your final dose of DARZALEX®.
 Your healthcare provider will do blood tests to match your blood type before you start treatment with DARZALEX®.
-Tell all of your healthcare providers that you are being treated with DARZALEX® before receiving blood transfusions.
+Tell all of your healthcare providers that you are being treated with DARZALEX® before receiving blood transfusions

 - Decreases in blood cell counts.
-DARZALEX® can decrease white blood cell counts which help fight infections and blood cells called platelets which help to clot blood.
-Tell your healthcare provider if you develop fever or have signs of bruising or bleeding.
+DARZALEX® can decrease white blood cell counts, which help fight infections, and blood cells called platelets, which help to clot blood.
+Decreases in blood cell counts are common with DARZALEX® but can be severe.
+Your healthcare provider will check your blood cell counts during treatment with DARZALEX®.
+Tell your healthcare provider if you develop fever or have signs of bruising or bleeding

 These are not all the possible side effects of DARZALEX®.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.